wells-wood-research/drFrankenstein/ROADMAP.md

     [] check how torsion scanning timing is implemented [] rogue ANTECHAMBER output in cwd
 [] wrong labelling of fitting_shuffle PNGs

+## CONFIG CONFUSION

+[] remove cTermini and nTermini and replace with backboneAliases